jboss-developer/jboss-eap-quickstarts/README.md

 * [Contributing Guide](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONTRIBUTING.md#jboss-developer-contributing-guide): This document contains information targeted for developers who want to contribute to JBoss developer projects.

-Use of EAP7_HOME and JBOSS_HOME Variables
+Use of ${jboss.home.name} and JBOSS_HOME Variables
 ---------------------------------

-The quickstart README files use the *replaceable* value `EAP7_HOME` to denote the path to the JBoss EAP installation.
-When you encounter this value in a README file, be sure to replace it with the actual path to your JBoss EAP installation.
-The installation path is described in detail here: [Use of EAP7_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP7_HOME.md#use-of-eap_home-and-jboss_home-variables).
+The quickstart README files use the *replaceable* value `${jboss.home.name}` to denote the path to the ${product.name} installation.
+When you encounter this value in a README file, be sure to replace it with the actual path to your ${product.name} installation.
+The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).

 Available Quickstarts